 - Work Within the Assigned Parameters

-To get the best grade, follow the assignment instructions on what you should write about.
-However, if you weren’t given rigid limits, stick to essay-format as your safe bet.
+To get the best grade, follow the assignment’s instructions for what you should write about.
+However, if you weren’t given rigid limits, stick to the five-paragraph essay format as a safe bet.

 - Select a Topic of Personal Interest

-If you force yourself to research a topic which you have no passion towards, you’re likely not to have the enthusiasm needed for in-depth research.
-The quality of your paper will reflect this, and your result will not receive full marks.
+If you force yourself to research a topic you have no passion for, you’re likely not to have the enthusiasm needed for doing in-depth research.
+The quality of your paper will reflect this, and the result will not reflect your best work.

 - Find a Question to Answer Through the Research

 While researching, you should be asking yourself questions about the material.
 If you end up with an unanswered question, you’ve found your topic.
 These types of questions are usually those that you can find being discussed among experts in the field.
-Often, they’ll cover them in a lecture on YouTube, such as a TED Talk or a university campus debate.
+Quite often, they might cover them in a lecture on YouTube, in a TED Talk, or a university campus debate.